Blog

 Confidentiality

-This criterion requires your organization to demonstrate how customer data is secured right from when it enters your business environment until it is safely disposed of.
+This criterion requires your organization to demonstrate how confidential business information, such as intellectual property, contracts, or sensitive financial data, is protected from unauthorized access and disclosure, from the moment it enters your environment until it is safely disposed of.

 Privacy